asciinema/asciinema-server/app/views/docs/embedding.html.md

     [![asciicast](https://asciinema.org/a/14.png)](https://asciinema.org/a/14)

-To start the playback automatically after opening linked asciicast page append `?autoplay=1` to asciicast URL:
+You can pass extra options (listed in "Customizing the playback" below) to the linked URL as query params.
+For example, to start the playback automatically when opening linked asciicast page append `?autoplay=1` to the asciicast URL in `href` attribute:

     <a href="https://asciinema.org/a/14?autoplay=1"><img src="https://asciinema.org/a/14.png" width="836"/></a>

-## Player
+## Embedding the player

-If you're embedding on your own page or on a site which permits script tags, you can use the full player widget:
+If you're embedding on your own page or on a site which permits script tags, you can use the full player widget.

+You can get the widget script for a specific asciicast by clicking on "Embed" link on asciicast page.

+It looks like this:

     <script type="text/javascript" src="https://asciinema.org/a/14.js" id="asciicast-14" async></script>